BSD Router Project - Customised for HUBS

 The basic command for altering the routing table

-.
+is route(1).
 It can be used to query the routing

 table,